FFMG/myoddweb.piger/monitor/api/python/Doc/library/unittest.mock.rst

         The assert passes if the mock has *ever* been called, unlike :meth:`assert_called_with` and :meth:`assert_called_once_with` that
-        only pass if the call is the most recent one.
+        only pass if the call is the most recent one, and in the case of :meth:`assert_called_once_with` it must also be the only call.

             >>> mock = Mock(return_value=None)
             >>> mock(1, 2, arg='thing')